roykreiner-s/Final-Project-NLPH/README.md

 # Final-Project-NLPH
 This project try to use machine learning and hebrew rules to create a hebrew NLP models that can identify sentences with wrong name of numbers and fix wrong sentences to correct name of numbers in hebrew.

-for demonstration please see the video attached in the root folder. to see the document behind it please see `NLP Hebrew Final Project - Roy - Noam.pdf`
+for demonstration please see the video attached in the root folder `Video Project NLPH.mov`. to see the document behind it please see `NLP Hebrew Final Project - Roy - Noam.pdf`

 ## Final Document